-Below is an explanation of many different diets as told by Sarabeth.
+Below is an explanation of many different diets as explained by Sarabeth.

 Why not for Rookies?

 If you're new to eating real food, this post isn't for you.
 If you've only recently given up the Standard American Diet, you're on the right track and just keep going…